ranchengcn/starter-academic/content/publication/yazdani-survey-2021-1/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2021-08-02T09:54:59.589769Z'
+publishDate: '2021-08-02T10:09:05.190721Z'
 publication_types:
 - '2'
-abstract: This article presents the second Part of a two-Part survey that reviews evolutionary dynamic optimization (EDO) for single-objective unconstrained continuous problems over the last two decades.
-While in the first part, we reviewed the components of dynamic optimization algorithms (DOAs); in this part, we present an in-depth review of the most commonly used benchmark problems, performance analysis methods, static optimization methods used in the framework of DOAs, and real-world applications.
+abstract: Many real-world optimization problems are dynamic.
+The field of dynamic optimization deals with such problems where the search space changes over time.
-  Compared to the previous works, this article provides a new taxonomy for the benchmark problems used in the field based on their baseline functions and dynamics.
-In addition, this survey classifies the commonly used performance indicators into fitness/error-based and efficiency-based ones.
-Different types of plots used in the literature for analyzing the performance and behavior of algorithms are also reviewed.
-Furthermore, the static optimization algorithms that are modified and utilized in the framework of DOAs as the optimization components are covered.
-We then comprehensively review some real-world dynamic problems that are optimized by EDO methods.
-Finally, some challenges and opportunities are pointed out for future directions.
+  In this two-part article, we present a comprehensive survey of the research in evolutionary dynamic optimization for single-objective unconstrained continuous problems over the last two decades.
+In Part A of this survey, we propose a new taxonomy for the components of dynamic optimization algorithms (DOAs), namely, convergence detection, change detection, explicit archiving, diversity control, and population division and management.
+In comparison to the existing taxonomies, the proposed taxonomy covers some additional important components, such as convergence detection and computational resource allocation.
+Moreover, we significantly expand and improve the classifications of diversity control and multipopulation methods, which are underrepresented in the existing taxonomies.
+We then provide detailed technical descriptions and analysis of different components according to the suggested taxonomy.
+Part B of this survey provides an in-depth analysis of the most commonly used benchmark problems, performance analysis methods, static optimization algorithms used as the optimization components in the DOAs, and dynamic real-world applications.
+Finally, several opportunities for future work are pointed out.
 publication: '*IEEE Transactions on Evolutionary Computation*'
-doi: 10.1109/TEVC.2021.3060012
+doi: 10.1109/TEVC.2021.3060014
 ---